Deregistration in Hong Kong

 What Need To Be Arranged Before The Application For Deregistration?

 If the company will be dissolved on deregistration and, upon dissolution, all the company’s assets, if any, would be vested in the Government of the Hong Kong Special Administrative Region as bona vacantia.
 Therefore, before the application for deregistration, you should clear all the assets and liabilities of your company.
-For example:

 How To Obtain The Notice Of No Objection